PsiLotY/greenhouse/README.md

 # Code Guidelines

 ## Python
-- Variables and Functions: Use lower_case_with_underscores format.
+- Variables and Functions should use snake_case format.
-- Comments: Use inline comments when needed
+- Use inline comments when needed
-- Docstrings: Always use docstrings to describe the purpose of each function
+- Always use docstrings to describe the purpose of each function

 ## Terraform
 - Use `Terraform fmt` to format your code
 - Use `Terraform validate` to validate your code
+- Variables should use the snake_case format
+- Add all required providers in the main.tf
+- Each .tf file should be as small as possible and contain related resources, grouped logically

 # Contributors
 - Anjo Weddewer (aw181, 41486)